gatsbyjs/gatsby/docs/docs/glossary.md

 ### Programmatically

 Something that automatically happens based on your code and configuration.
 For example, you might [configure](#config) your project to create a [page](#page) for every blog post written, or read and display the current year as part of a copyright in your site footer.

+### Progressive enhancement

+Progressive enhancement is a strategy for the web that emphasizes core page content is loaded from a server before anything else, without [JavaScript](#javascript) as a requirement to load.
+This strategy then progressively adds more complex layers of presentation and features on top of the content as the end-user's browser/network connection allow.
+Gatsby's default approach to [building](#build) pages ahead-of-time means content will load first and enhance as scripts download and execute.

 ### Public